PSST-Challenge/psstbaseline/README.md

 file at `out/logits/logits-(valid|test).npz`:

 ```
+# If you'd like to use the published PSST baseline model
 python step_2_audio_to_logits.py valid test

+# If you've trained your own model
+python step_2_audio_to_logits.py --model-name out/models-huggingface/psst-wav2vec-base valid test
 ```

 You can specify any of `train`, `valid`, and `test`, and if you leave off the arguments, it'll compute logits for all